Skip to main content

 Why this even exists

-Kivy supports two legit async libraries, asyncio and Trio, from version 2.0.0 so developing another one seems reinventing the wheel.
-Actually, I started this one just for learning how async/await works so it was initially "reinventing the wheel".
+Kivy supports two legitimate async libraries, asyncio and Trio, starting from version 2.0.0, so developing another one seems like reinventing the wheel.
+Actually, I started this one just to learn how the async/await syntax works, so it initially was "reinventing the wheel".

 But after playing with Trio and Kivy for a while, I noticed that Trio is not suitable for the situation where fast reactions are required e.g. touch events.
 The same is true of asyncio.
-You can confirm it by running investigation/why_xxx_is_not_suitable_for_handling_touch_events.py, and mashing a mouse button.
+You can confirm that by running investigation/why_xxx_is_not_suitable_for_handling_touch_events.py, and mashing a mouse button as quickly as possible.
 You'll see sometimes up is not paired with down.
 You'll see the coordinates aren't relative to the RelativeLayout even though the target belongs to it.

 The cause of those problems is that trio.Event.set() and asyncio.Event.set() don't immediately resume the tasks waiting for the Event to be set.
 They just schedule the tasks to resume.
 Same thing can be said to nursery.start_soon() and asyncio.create_task().

 Trio and asyncio are async I/O libraries after all.
-They probably don't have to immediately resumes/starts tasks, which I think necessary for Kivy's touch handling.
-(If a touch is not handled immediately, its state may change).
+They probably don't have to immediately resumes/starts tasks, which I think necessary for touch handling in Kivy.
+(If you fail to handle touches promptly, their state might undergo changes, leaving no time to wait for tasks to resume/start).
 Their core design might not be suitable for GUI in the first place.
 That's why I'm still developing this asynckivy library to this day.

 Project details